tlswg/tls13-spec/draft-ietf-tls-tls13.md

 Note that in some cases (e.g., DH parameters) it is necessary to represent integers as opaque vectors.
-In such cases, they are represented as unsigned integers (i.e., leading zero octets are not required even if the most significant bit is set).
+In such cases, they are represented as unsigned integers (i.e., additional leading zero octets are not used even if the most significant bit is set).